Charlottetown Abbies: History

+The earliest version of the team, which also called itself "the Charlottetown Abegweit" (in reference to the Mikmaq name of Prince Edward Island), was inducted into the Prince Edward Island Sports Hall of Fame in 1973 for playing the entire 1921-22 and 1922-23 seasons with only one lost game, but disbanded in 1924.
+Another iteration of "the Charlottetown Abbies" was active in 1934.

 In 1972, the Charlottetown Abbies were a Midget Hockey program with little competition.
 They applied for entry into the Island Junior Hockey League in 1972.
 The IJHL turned down their application on the basis that they were too weak for Junior B competition.
 The Abbies, undeterred, applied for entry into the Southeast New Brunswick Junior B Hockey League instead.
 The New Brunswick league allowed the Abbies to join and after a slow start the Abbies ended up finishing second in the regular season (to the Dieppe Voyageurs) and winning the league playoffs.
-To win the playoffs, the Abbies defeated the Bouctouche Seals 3-games-to-none (9-3, 9–3, forfeit) in the Semi-final and then defeated the Memramcook Legionnaires 3-games-to-none (8-1, 10–2, forfeit) in the League Final.
+To win the playoffs, the Abbies defeated the Bouctouche Seals 3-games-to-none (9-3, 9–3, forfeit) in the semi-final and then defeated the Memramcook Legionnaires 3-games-to-none (8-1, 10–2, forfeit) in the League Final.
 The Abbies then failed to qualify for the 5-team New Brunswick provincial championship round robin because they lost the Southeast New Brunswick qualifier to the independent Moncton Flyers 2-games-to-none (4-3, 3-1).
 In 1973, the IJHL was promoted to Junior A and the Abbies were granted expansion into the league.

 The Abbies were an institution in Junior hockey in Charlottetown for several decades.
 In the 70s the Island Junior Hockey League (IJHL) boasted two Charlottetown teams, the Generals who played in the old Charlottetown Forum, and the Abbies who were based at the Simmons Sports Centre.
 The league also included at one time or another the Kings County Kings, Summerside Crystals (Summerside Western Capitals), West Prince Bluefins, North River North Stars, and the Sherwood-Parkdale Metros.
 Eventually the two Charlottetown teams merged, maintaining the Abbies moniker.
 As costs became prohibitive for an Island wide league at the Junior A level in the late 80s, teams in the league folded.
 Eventually, in 1991 the Abbies and the Summerside Western Capitals left to join teams in Nova Scotia and New Brunswick to form the Maritime Junior Hockey League.

 In May 2008, it was announced that the Abbies' management had applied for a year's leave of absence from the Maritime Junior Hockey League, citing financial problems.
 The team almost relocated to Lewiston, Maine when the Lewiston Maineiacs (QMJHL) tried to relocate to Boisbriand, Quebec.

 In May 2009, the commissioner of the MHL stated in a newspaper interview that the Abbies would not operate again.
 On June 4, 2009, CBC reported the folding of the Abbies franchise.
 The end of the Charlottetown Abbies meant that, for the first time since 1972, the City of Charlottetown did not have a Junior A team.